Telstra mobile plans: price, data and best value options compared

 Reasons to sign up

-You can take advantage of a good Telstra deal: As an example, Telstra’s $49 SIM Kit isn’t usually great value because it only comes with 25GB of data (a pricey $1.96 per GB), however, this plan is currently on sale for $17 per 28 days and you get 55GB instead of 25GB for the first three recharges.
+You can take advantage of a good Telstra deal: As an example, Telstra’s $49 SIM Kit isn’t usually great value because it only comes with 25GB of data (a pricey $1.96 per GB), however, the current deal gives you 65GB of data (an extra 40GB per month) for the first three recharges.
+For those first three months you are only paying $0.75 per GB.
+And you can also rollover any unused data (up to 200GB) from the first three months and continue to use that data until you run out.

 You want lots of data – and don’t mind paying for it: While Telstra’s postpaid plans are expensive, they do come with a lot of data so if you’re actually going to use all those gigs, these plans are decent value when you look at the price per GB.
 For example, the Essential Plan costs $75 per month and comes with 180GB of data.
 This means that per GB, you’re paying $0.42 – a fair bit below the current postpaid average of $0.70.
 If you need even more data, the Premium plan costs $99 per month for 300GB, or a very competitive $0.33 per GB.